rsusik/pycerializer/README.md

 <img src="pycerializer.png" alt="PyCerializer" />

-PyCerializer is a lightweight module for Python serialization.
+PyCerializer is a lightweight serialization module for Python.
 The aim of PyCerializer is to produce serialized data that can be easily read in other programming languages such as C/C++ and others.